Here is our current whānau:

 Having worked in the community sector for 14 years, Sarah has an extensive knowledge and experience in the education field.
 She is passionate about sharing knowledge and empowering the youth she works with to fulfil their individual potential.
 With a friendly approach, Sarah is keen to make the law and youth’s rights known and accessible across the board.
 Sarah’s love for art and laughter filters through every aspect of her life, and is always equipped with a bad joke or two.

-Paul joined YouthLaw as a volunteer in 2019 while he was working towards his law degree at the University of Auckland.
+Paul (top) joined YouthLaw as a volunteer in 2019 while he was working towards his law degree at the University of Auckland.
 After graduating, he has joined YouthLaw to be part of the legal team.
 He has always had a huge passion for working in the community and especially serving the youth which explains his many years of experience as a volunteer youth worker.
 Paul is of South Korean decent.
 Prior to studying Law, Paul worked in the Real Estate and Investments industry before following his passion in legal studies.
 As a globetrotter he has backpacked right round the globe meeting fantastic people and living in various cultures.
 He is also an enthusiastic movie goer, enjoys cooking and stays up late to watch the Premier and Champions Leagues.

 Having loved volunteering at the Auckland Community Law Centre during his studies, Andrew is grateful to God to be starting off his legal career in community law.
 He also brings community experience from the Auckland City Mission, autistic childcare, and wide church involvement to the team.
 A book worm from the womb and interested in people, he’s excited about how words and relationships can be used to support young kiwis in difficult situations.
-If he’s not hanging out with people or reading, you’ll find Andrew in the great outdoors, playing basketball, or catching up with his new fellow-Tottenham fan, Paul, about the weekend’s game!
+If he’s not hanging out with people or reading, you’ll find Andrew in the great outdoors, playing basketball, or catching up with his fellow-Tottenham fan, Paul, about the weekend’s game!

 Having admired the work the YouthLaw team was doing during her post-grad research fellowship, Stevie joined the team as a Youth and Education Engagement Facilitator in 2023.
 She brings with her a background in teaching, non-profit organising, and youth justice.
 She is deeply invested in advocating for young people and facilitating opportunities for their empowerment.
 When not in an office or classroom, you can find her somewhere outdoors.

 Gretchen started with YouthLaw late 2019, after long being aware of its awesome work.
-In her role, she works on YL’s communications, fundraising and organises the volunteer intakes.
+In her role, she works on YL’s communications, fundraising initiatives and organises the volunteer intakes.
 Her career background is in journalism and communications, particularly in the non-for-profit sector, which is something she’s passionate about.
 Outside of work, Gretchen enjoys getting into nature, reading a good book and hanging out with her family and friends.